ARTICLE

 Pachisi

-Capturing and blocking tokens was also a major component of the gameplay.
-An opponent’s token was considered captured when a player landed on the same square as that token.
-Captured tokens were sent back to the charkoni and had to begin the game anew.
-In some versions of the game, a token could only finish at the charkoni if it has captured at least one enemy token during its time on the board.
+Capturing and blocking tokens is also a major component of the gameplay.
+An opponent’s token is considered captured when a player lands on the same square as that token.
+Captured tokens are sent back to the charkoni and have to begin the game anew.
+In some versions of the game, a token could only finish at the charkoni if it captured at least one enemy token during its time on the board.

-Another Indian game that is similar to, and possibly also contemporaneous with Pachisi, is Chaupar (not to be confused with Gyan Chaupar) which uses stick dice in place of the cowrie shells used in Pachisi.
-Early European variations of Pachisi include Ludo, a British game invented in the late nineteenth century, and Mensch ärgere Dich nich, an early twentieth-century German game.
+Another Indian game similar to, and possibly also contemporaneous with pachisi, is chaupar (not to be confused with gyan chaupar), which uses stick dice in place of cowrie shells.
+Early European variations of pachisi include ludo, a British game invented in the late nineteenth century, and Mensch ärgere Dich nicht, an early twentieth-century German game.
 Later American adaptations of the game include Sorry! and Parcheesi.

 Bibliography